Navigation:

 Bengali

-Korean - world language from North and South Korea
+Indonesia - world language from South-East Asia

 MOST SPOKEN LANGUAGES — RANKING: